TechSnazzy/gwg_100_days_of_code/README.md

 ### Day 44 - 8/9 (Thursday)
 Trying to work through Angular Directives now.
 This is a bit tougher than the Controllers and Templates.
 Didn't quite get this done tonight but I'm sure I can get it finished tomorrow.

+### Day 45 - 8/10 (Friday)
+I have to admit, having a lot of fun working on this but at the same time, haven't been able to solve this Angular Directives quiz yet.
+However, I think I'm half way there and I'm determined.
+Plus there is also the Study Jam tomorrow - so maybe I can find answers there.
+Anyway...